zebrunner/selenoid/README.md

 Zebrunner Selenoid Engine
 ==================

-Zebrunner Selenoid Engine is a dockerized infrastructure for executing web tests on Chrome, Firefox, Opera and Microsoft Edge browsers with rich artifacts generation (logs, video recordings etc).
+Dockerized selenium hub for executing web tests on Chrome, Firefox, Opera and Microsoft Edge browsers saving driver logs and video recordings onto the S3 compatible storage.

 It is fully integrated into the [Zebrunner (Community Edition)](https://zebrunner.github.io/zebrunner) ecosystem as an embedded Selenium Hub.